-The University recognizes that the reports made under this process are personal in nature and will make every effort to respect the privacy and wishes of those identified in a report or formal complaint it receives.
+The University recognizes that the reports made under this process are personal in nature and inasmuch as possible will work to respect the privacy and wishes of those identified in a report or Formal Complaint it receives.
 As stated in Section III.G above, University employees are required by state law to report any information they receive of an alleged violation of this policy to a Title IX Coordinator.
-Even though a Complainant may request that the University not initiate an investigation, the University may need to proceed in order to act in the best interest of campus safety.
+Even though a Complainant may request that the University not initiate an investigation, the University may choose to proceed in order to act in the best interest of campus safety.